 In the same building (room 3101; free), the Museum of Vertebrate Zoology holds one of the largest and most important collections of vertebrates in the world.

-●Phoebe A. Hearst Museum of Anthropology Bancroft Way/College Ave., 102 Kroeber Hall.
-Free.
-Part of the campus since 1901, this museum houses the largest anthropological research collection (more than 4 million artifacts) in the western U.S. The small “Ancient Egypt” display here includes a cat mummy and a bronze hand mirror that provides a forgiving reflection.
+●Phoebe A. Hearst Museum of Anthropology Bancroft Way/College Ave., 103 Kroeber Hall.
+Fee.
+Part of the campus since 1901, this museum houses the largest anthropological research collection (more than 4 million artifacts) in the western U.S. Exhibits change regularly.